dicksonkariuki/Delani-studio/readme.md

 ## Setup/Installation Requirements

-1.Visit the internet.
+*Visit the internet.
-2.Click the link to the site on the browser.
+*Click the link to the site on the browser.
-3.Page loads to display the website.
+\*Page loads to display the website.

 ### Behavior Driven Development.